Reinachan/AniList-Posts-to-Joplin/README.md

 # AniList-Posts-to-Joplin

+Note: This repo uses some bad practices that I'm currently fixing in an unfinished rewrite.

 Uses the AniList API to fetch posts and comments and then makes those into notes in Joplin with proper markdown formating and stylisation.

 https://github.com/Reinachan/AniList-Posts-to-Joplin